PerziThomas/DA_Perzi_Ambrosch/source/4_UI_UX.md

 ## Mockup
 During the development process, mockups of the user interface were used to evaluate different workflows, layouts and designs before they were implemented.

-The software chosen for this was _Adobe XD_, because of its ease of use and the possibility to create interactive mockups to simulate different flows between screens that the user can take.
+The software chosen for this was _Adobe XD_[@adobexdref], because of its ease of use and the possibility to create interactive mockups to simulate different flows between screens that the user can take.

 Some of the specific things that were evaluated with the use of mockups will be mentioned below.